uf-repro/movementdisorders-seminar/content/homepage/schedule.md

 header_menu: true
 ---

-Seminars will generally take place at *0900 am ET* on the second Friday every month, starting in January 2021.
+Seminars will generally take place at *0900 am ET* on the second Friday every month.
 To register, please use the links in the schedule below, after which you will receive information about joining the zoom meeting and participating in Q&A discussions.

 ---